Hudson Lake station

-The Hudson Lake station has a passenger shelter and parking lots on both sides of the tracks (though only the one closest to the station, a small free lot, belongs to NICTD).
+The Hudson Lake station has a passenger shelter and parking lots on both sides of the tracks (though only the one closest to the station, a small free lot, belongs to the Northern Indiana Commuter Transportation District).
 The station has the shortest platform in the entire South Shore Line, as it is only long enough to berth one train car.

+There has been some consideration of building a new New Carlisle station which might supplant the station at Hudson Lake.